Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More

 square, Plaza San Martín, where two parallel streets—San Martín and General Villegas—teem with block after block of ski and fishing shops, chocolatiers, souvenir stores, clothing boutiques, and cafés.

-The Mapuche lived in the area long before the town was founded in 1898 by immigrants of Chilean, French, Dutch, and Italian descent.
-Because all of the water from this area runs into the Pacific, the territory was disputed by Chile, which claimed it as its own until 1902, when it was legally declared Argentinean.
+The Mapuche lived in the area long before immigrants of Chilean, French, Dutch, and Italian descent founded the town in 1898.
+Because all of the water from this area runs into the Pacific, the territory was disputed by Chile, which claimed it as its own until 1902, when it was legally declared Argentine.

-After Lanín National Park was established in 1937 and the ski area at Chapelco developed in the 1970s, tourism replaced forestry as the main source of income.
-Today San Martín is the major tourist center in Neuquén Province—the midpoint in the Seven Lakes Route, and the gateway for exploring the Parque Nacional Lanín.
+After Parque Nacional Lanín was established in 1937 and the ski area at Chapelco developed in the 1970s, tourism replaced forestry as the main source of income.
+Today San Martín is the major tourist center in Neuquén Province—the midpoint in the Ruta de los Siete Lagos and the gateway for exploring the Parque Nacional Lanín.

 Bariloche is the gateway to all the recreational and scenic splendors of the northern Lake District and the headquarters for Parque Nacional...

 El Bolsón ("the purse") lies in a valley enclosed on either side by the jagged peaks of two mountain ranges.
 You catch your first glimpse of...